agilecustoms/release/README.md

 ```

 **dev-release** works smoothly with ECR: Docker image gets published with tag equal to branch name.
-ECR allows to configure lifecycle rules by tag prefix, so if you adopt `dev/` prefix for your dev-release branches,
+ECR allows you to configure lifecycle rules by tag prefix, so if you adopt `dev/` prefix for your dev-release branches,
 then you can set up ECR lifecycle rule to delete images with prefix `dev-` after 30 days automatically!

 ### publish in AWS CodeArtifact Maven repository
 This action releases maven artifacts in AWS CodeArtifact repository.
-Note: it doesn't compile source code, nor run tests, it just updates version in `pom.xml` and publishes it.
+Note: it doesn't compile source code, nor run tests, it just updates a version in `pom.xml` and publishes it.
-So make sure you maven "heavy lifting" (compile, test, package) prior to this action.
+So put your maven "heavy lifting" (compile, test, package) prior to this action.
-See .. for details how to setup settings.xml, pom.xml and how to use artifacts published by this action.
+See .. for details how to set up settings.xml, pom.xml and how to use artifacts published by this action.
 ```yaml
 steps:
   - name: Release